Ultimate Guide to ARF Charges

 It is also possible to choose a self-directed solution, where you can choose your assets to invest in e.g., ETFs, bonds, and REITs, but this option is only suited to very experienced investors, with strong investment market knowledge and adequate time available to them.

-Do-it-yourself can also prove more costly, with separate trading costs in addition to plan costs.
+Do-it-yourself can also prove more costly, with separate trading costs and custody charges in addition to plan costs.
 Moreover, it adds the complexity of maintaining an appointed stockbroker for trading and a product provider for the ARF and your withdrawal payments.
-It must also be remembered, that where a self-directed route is under consideration, the AMC costs are not already built in, so appropriate monies will need to be held aside (cash holdings) to cover the AMC as all as your withdrawals.

 Top Tips